 A Small, Portable Cabin Fan

 We love bringing along a fan to keep us company in the cabin.
 Not only does it help to have some air circulating in the room, but we also have to have white noise to drown out any sounds while we sleep.
-For just $18 on Amazon, this model has two speed settings and will fit on a nightstand.
+For about $20 on Amazon, this model has two speed settings and will fit on a nightstand.
 One important tip — no matter which sort of fan you bring, you want something compact.
 Remember that you’re going to have to lug it to the ship and back home.

 Have an iPhone?
 What about a tablet or a laptop?
 A small fan?
 A nightlight, curling iron or straightener?
 You can see that outlet space can be at a premium in a small cruise cabin.
 That’s why we recommend packing an adapter or two that will expand the number of plugs.
-You can pick a two-pack for just $12 on Amazon.
+You can pick a two-pack for just around $12 on Amazon.
 Just be sure it doesn’t have a surge protector, which aren’t allowed on the ship.
 You can read our full review of the plug shown above here.

 4-Wheel Spinner Suitcase